umrover/mrover-ros/src/esw/drive/README.md

 The way to change the ratio config is the following: If one turn is equal to 40 meters for the right wheel, then the meters_to_turns_ratio_right variable should be set to 40.
 The ratios must be consistent with the actual conversions between incoming commands, turns, and meters.

+#### ROS - odrive/ros/

+You may choose to configure the ros specific stuff such as the rate at which we publish encoder data in Hz.

 ---

 ## Topics - Subscriber